Welcome to the Eyre Peninsula, home to jaw-dropping beaches, world-class seafood and awe-inspiring aquatic adventures.

-Welcome to a land rich with succulent seafood, boasting abundant wildlife and blessed with natural beauty.
+The Eyre Peninsula is a land rich with succulent seafood, boasting abundant wildlife and blessed with natural beauty.
+From Adelaide, take to the sky with REX or Qantas and you’ll touch down in the seaside town of Port Lincoln within 50 minutes.
 Swim with sea lions and sharks, devour world-famous seafood and take-in jaw-dropping views with the help of our three-day Eyre Peninsula itinerary.

 Just an hour and a half's drive from Baird Bay lie the monumental Talia Caves.
 Peer out at the wild ocean from the Woolshed Cave: a huge cavern set deep in a granite cliff, formed by pounding waves over thousands of years.
 Just steps away lies The Tub: a large crater, connected to the sea by an underground tunnel.
 Venture further and you'll encounter dramatic cliffs that offer some seriously amazing views to the south along Talia Beach.

 Lake MacDonnell, Eyre Peninsula

 Mother Nature’s full palette is on show at the Eyre Peninsula’s Lake MacDonnell with a super-high salt concentration resulting in some seriously intense pink colours.
 Of course, there’s a logical explanation behind nature’s strawberry milkshake pink lake.
 It’s the lakes’ high salinity levels, combined with the presence of salt-loving algae and pink bacteria known as halobacteria that turn them bright pink.
 The less water in the lake, the more concentrated the salt and the brighter the colour.
 Afterwards, head down the road to Cactus Beach: an oceanic wonderland, drawing surfers from across the world to its powerful breaks and Southern Ocean swells.
 Check out our South Australian pink lake bucket list for more inspiration.